galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/viewing-test-results-cli.md

 1. Open the _images_ folder by selecting _ras > results > artifacts > zos3270 > images_
 1. Expand the _images_ folder to view test artifacts stored from the run, for example, terminal screens, and recorded web requests and responses.

+## Next steps

+Take a look at the [Exploring Galasa SimBank using the CLI](simbank-cli) documentation.
+Galasa SimBank is a component that is distributed with Galasa.
+SimBank simulates a mainframe application and is designed to help you to learn Galasa's basic principles of operation before you start connecting Galasa to your own mainframe application-under-test.